 In a skillet, heat the oil and, when hot, add all the whole spices -- cloves, cardamom, cinnamon, and peppercorns.
 Sauté until they stop sizzling and begin to give off an aroma.

 Pour the oil with the spices in it, all over the marinated meat.
 Now cover the pan tightly with foil.

 Put the pan in the heated oven and cook for 2 hours.

-Now uncover the raan and cook for 1 more hour.
+Uncover the raan and cook for 1 more hour.
 Baste the raan every 10 minutes or so to ensure it remains moist.

 Remove the raan from the oven and allow to rest for 20 minutes.

 Carve the rested lamb into thick slices and serve garnished with the slivered almonds.
 You can spoon the pan juices over the meat if desired.

 Masala raan goes well with plain rice and a salad or with Indian flatbreads known as parathas or naan.